MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

   ///
   /// Use `resultFilePath` to specify the path to the PDF file.
 The host should
   /// provide an absolute path, including file name.
 If the path
   /// points to an existing file, the file will be overwritten.
-If the directory
+If
+  /// `resultFilePath` is invalid, `isSuccessful` in
+  /// `ICoreWebView2PrintToPdfCompletedHandler` is set to `FALSE` and the
-  /// does not exist, it is created.
-If `resultFilePath` is empty, the default
+  /// returned `resultFilePath` is an empty string.
-  /// path will be used.
   ///
+  /// The async `PrintToPdf` operation completes when the data has been written
-  /// When `PrintToPdf` completes, the `ICoreWebView2PrintToPdfCompletedHandler`
+  /// to the PDF file.
+At this time the `ICoreWebView2PrintToPdfCompletedHandler`
   /// is invoked.
   ///
   /// \snippet FileComponent.cpp PrintToPdf